Da-Ostrich-King/betterbuild/README.md

             arg -Iinclude -d _debug -g --std=c++20 # setting includedir and defining debug, adding debug symbols, cxx version

 # NOTES
-Cannot be run as root unless the special "install" config is selected or configuration contains the substring "install" like "installHeaders"
+Cannot be run as root unless the special "install" config is selected or configuration contains the substring "install" like "installHeaders".

-Will not ever support windows unless someone else does it, there is no "fork()" or "exec()" or other unix syscalls May support Macos but I don't have a Mac for testing
+Will not ever support windows unless someone else does it, there is no "fork()" or "exec()" or other unix syscalls.
+May support Macos but I don't have a Mac for testing.